ChriD/RaumkernelLib/README.md

-# Raumkernel v2
+# Raumkernel

+A C/C++ Library which can be used to control the Raumfeld Multiroom System

-This library will replace the old "Raumkernel v1" library.
+This library replaces the old "Raumkernel v1" library.
 Be aware that it is not compatible with the version 1 library.

 It's a redesigned kernel without the use of boost libraries (instead using C++11)